-Summary of PSU Awards Granted from 2019 through 2021
+Summary of PSU Awards Granted from 2020 through 2022

-Despite the impact of the pandemic on our financial performance, the Compensation Committee determined not to adjust or reset the 8% target for three-year annualized adjusted EPS growth applicable to the 2019 or 2020 PSU awards.
+Despite the impact of the pandemic on our financial performance, the Compensation Committee determined not to adjust or reset the 8% target for three-year annualized adjusted EPS growth applicable to the 2020 and 2022 PSU awards.
 In light of uncertainty in the business environment related to the pandemic, for the 2021 PSU award, the Compensation Committee set the three-year target at 7%, which reflected a 6% growth target for 2021 and 8% for the remaining two years.

-The table below summarizes the three-year performance periods for PSU awards granted from 2019 to 2021, including the payout at 195% of target for our 2019 PSU award based on 11.8% annualized adjusted EPS growth as modified for executive compensation purposes.
-As discussed previously, the PSU awards granted in 2020 and 2021 also include a modifier based on the Company's three-year TSR versus S&P 500® constituents.

-The adjusted EPS growth and relative TSR measures used in the PSU awards are defined in "Definitions of Financial Performance Measures" on page 47.
+The table below summarizes the three-year performance periods for PSU awards granted from 2020 to 2022, including the payout at 200% of target for our 2020 PSU award based on 14.1% annualized adjusted EPS growth as modified for executive compensation purposes.
+As discussed previously, the PSU awards granted since 2020 also include a modifier based on the Company's three-year TSR versus S&P 500® constituents.
+For the 2020 PSU award, our three-year TSR was above the 75th percentile versus S&P 500® constituents, which resulted in the maximum 1.25x relative TSR modifier; however, the modifier had no impact on the actual payout of awards since they were capped (by design) at the maximum 200% of target based on our adjusted EPS growth alone.
+The adjusted EPS growth and relative TSR measures used in the PSU awards are defined in "Definitions of Financial Performance Measures" on page 51.

-The actual payout for 2020 and 2021 PSU awards will depend on three-year performance, except under certain circumstances that require earlier measurement of results, such as the death of a participant or a change in control of the Company.
+The actual payout for 2021 and 2022 PSU awards will depend on three-year performance, except under certain circumstances that may require earlier measurement of results, such as the death of a participant or a change in control of the Company.